abajric2/Expense-Diary/README.md

 If you happen to surpass your set limit, an emphasized notification alerts you, encouraging prudent financial management.

 Curious about where your money went in the past?
-Detailed breakdowns of your expenditures on a daily or monthly basis are readily available.
+Details of your expenditures on a daily or monthly basis are readily available.

 Plus, you have the flexibility to update your initial spending limit and other personal details whenever you wish.
 ### Languages & Tools